jcarn760/veterans-health/README.md

 UMGC Group Capstone Course Project - CMSC 495 6380
 Group 5 - Josh, Dustin, Roger

-Each time we begin working on a new issue, please be sure to look on the right-hand side menu -> under Development create a new branch and then in your terminal git fetch origin -> git checkout <branch name>
+Each time we begin working on a new issue, please be sure to look on the right-hand side menu -> under Development create a new branch and then in your terminal git fetch origin -> git checkout -branch name-

 # Git Best Practices